 The latest developments in virtual reality on a commercial level and the growing market of training simulators for industrial and emergency purposes have made virtual reality a great tool for learning.

-Training with this type of virtual experiences offers innumerable and very interesting possibilities when it comes to training in industrial and emergency services since this is one of the technologies that best suit the purposes of training in dangerous occupations and that has a large number of fields that can benefit from this type of simulation.
+Training with this type of virtual experience offers innumerable and very interesting possibilities when it comes to training in industrial and emergency services since this is one of the technologies that best suit the purposes of training in dangerous occupations and that has a large number of fields that can benefit from this type of simulation.

 There are several advantages that allow you to achieve the teaching of the objectives in a satisfactory way since these are very similar to the advantages you have when using a computer running an interactive simulation in three dimensions.